alyssahernandez/tech-elevator-notes/jan27.md

    1) `origin` refers to URL address of repository
    2) `master` refers to the project at a very high level

-### Merge Conflicts

-If someone else makes a change to something, you the user will have to manually confirm (locally) which is the correct version.

-### Moving Files from Local to Repository
+## Moving Files from Local to Repository

 1) `git add -A`
    1) stage changes to be pushed up to version control